-Being on Academic Probation (AP) means the student in question is earning unacceptable grades given their ability, (i.e. they are underachieving), that may result in the student's having to repeat one or more courses or, in the most severe cases, withdraw from the school.
+Being on Academic Probation (AP) means the student is not working to expected levels, and may result in having that student repeat one or more courses or, in the most severe cases, withdraw from the school.
 A student may be placed on academic probation on the basis of effort or achievement grades.
 The period of academic probation will extend until the next set of Semester grades.
 The goal of placing a student on academic probation is to help the student improve her or his grades.
 As a means to this end, during the period of probationary status the student's grades will be monitored regularly.
-As specified in the section below, the student's involvement in ASA's may be curtailed while the student is on academic probation.
-Should the student be unable to raise her or his grades out of the probationary range by the end of the Semester, a meeting of all concerned parties - administrators, Pastoral Leader, teachers, and parents - will be held to determine whether or not continuing at ISR is in the student's best interest.
+As specified in the section below, the student's involvement in ASAA's may be curtailed while the student is on academic probation.
+Should the student be unable to raise her or his grades out of the probationary range by the end of the Semester, a meeting of all concerned parties - administrators, advisor, teachers, and parents - will be held to determine whether or not continuing at ISR is in the student's best interest.